-Yet, you can’t help but wonder what they are and whether or not they are safe for your dog.
+Bully sticks do have a downfall; they smell terrible!
+Something that smells that disgusting, I just can’t help but wonder what exactly they are and whether or not they are safe for my dogs.

 What Are Bully Sticks?

 Bully sticks are…well…they are bull penises.
 While that fact might make them less appealing to you, it is also what makes them 100% natural and a healthier choice for your dog.

 Bully sticks are also called pizzles, pizzle sticks, bull pizzles, or steer sticks.

 Not only do bully sticks last longer than rawhides, they are also safer.
 Unlike many other chew toys, bully sticks are fully digestible.

 Rawhides, on the other hand, are hard to digest and can get stuck in your dog’s intestines or cause swelled intestines.
 Rawhides splinter and break while bully sticks don’t.

 Also, bully sticks don’t contain all the chemicals and preservatives that rawhides do.
 Bully sticks are made from a single ingredient.
 They are made from oven-baked beef.